SublimeLinter/SublimeLinter-javac/README.md

 SublimeLinter-javac
 =========================

-This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter3) provides an interface to [javac](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/javac.html).
+This linter plugin for [SublimeLinter](http://sublimelinter.readthedocs.org) provides an interface to [javac](http://docs.oracle.com/javase/6/docs/technotes/tools/solaris/javac.html).
 It will be used with files that have the “Java” syntax.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Installation).
+If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).

 ### Linter installation
 Before using this plugin, you must ensure that `javac` is installed on your system. `javac` is part of the `java` developer SDK, which can be downloaded [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 Once `javac` is installed, you must ensure it is in your system PATH so that SublimeLinter can find it.
-This may not be as straightforward as you think, so please read [How linter executables are located](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki/Usage#how-linter-executables-are-located) in the documentation.
+This may not be as straightforward as you think, so please read about [how linter executables are located](http://sublimelinter.readthedocs.org/en/latest/usage.html#how-linter-executables-are-located) in the documentation.

 Once you have installed `javac` you can proceed to install the SublimeLinter-javac plugin if it is not yet installed.